 Tips for Staying Happily Married Through Fertility Treatment

 When you are in the midst of trying desperately to have children, it’s easy to forget that your marriage needs care and nurturing.
-That’s too bad because your marriage should be around a lot longer than your kids.
+That’s too bad because in an ideal world your partner will be with you long after your children have grown and moved out.
 If you do your job right as a parent you must work yourself out of a job in 20 some odd years.
 With care your marriage will last a lot longer.

 I’ve noticed in talking with people who have suffered from infertility that some marriages seem to thrive, while others take a real beating.
 To find out what made the difference between those that make it and those that don’t, I went to the experts on the Creating a Family Facebook Support Group and asked:

 What are you top tips for surviving infertility with a healthy marriage.
 In other words, what can you do to protect your marriage from the stress of infertility?

 Top Ten Tips (Plus 1) for Staying Married (Happily) Through Infertility Treatment